Fallout season 2: Development

 Amazon renewed Fallout for a second season shortly after the success of its first, with showrunners Graham Wagner and Geneva Robertson-Dworet returning.
 The new season expands the scope of the series to include New Vegas and new factions from the games.
+The series was renewed for a third season on May 12, 2025, before the second premiered.

 Casting

 In November 2024, it was reported that Macaulay Culkin had joined the cast of season 2 in a recurring role as a "crazy genius"-type character.

 In August 2025, it was announced that Justin Theroux joined the cast as Robert House, a major character from Fallout: New Vegas.

 Filming

 In October 2024, actress Leslie Uggams confirmed that production on the second season would begin the following month.
 Filming began in November 2024 in Los Angeles, after season 1 had filmed across New York, Utah, and Namibia.

 Production was temporarily halted in January 2025 due to wildfires in California, delaying filming for several weeks.
 By late January, leaked set photos showed a prop model of Dinky the Dinosaur’s head from Fallout: New Vegas.

 In February 2025, a section of the Valley Plaza mall in North Hollywood was transformed into the New Vegas Strip, with signage for locations including the Ultra-Luxe, Vault 21, and the Lucky 38 casino.
 Additional leaks in March 2025 depicted interior sets of Camp McCarran and signage referencing Mr. House, along with depictions of pre-war settings.
 Around the same time, photos also surfaced showing members of Caesar’s Legion and NCR soldiers.

 By April 2025, Kyle MacLachlan confirmed that he had finished filming his scenes for the season.
 Principal photography officially wrapped on May 7, 2025.

 Later that month, The New York Times reported that portions of the season had been filmed in California, including a set built to resemble Freeside.
-On May 12, 2025, Amazon confirmed during its upfront presentation in New York that the season would debut in December 2025, while also announcing the renewal of the series for a third season.